newatoms/beta/projects/automation/post.md

 We have the capability to come up with solutions that no other animal or machine can—solutions that not only come from practicality, but also take other humans into account.
 Sadly, most of our time is spent doing jobs that don't challenge our creative side, jobs that have already-established goals with inflexible solutions.

 Imagine a world where you would be constantly stimulated to come up with smart, fun and social solutions.
 Imagine a world where we only had to do constructive, creative things.
 Nothing would ever come to a standstill.
-Systems would become fluid and comunal and each individual could influence the world around them with their own strengths and beliefs.
+Systems would become fluid and communal and each individual could influence the world around them with their own strengths and beliefs.